 This morning we set out from Paris Charles de Gaulle Airport to the magnificent regional city of Rouen, to begin our journey through the gardens, great houses, villages and historic monuments of Northern France.

 En route we visit Lyons-la-Forêt, one of France’s most picturesque villages.
 Most of its houses, many of which have façades featuring intricate wooden frames, are from the seventeenth century, but Lyons was once a Roman settlement and afterwards site of a castle built by Henry I of England, son of William the Conqueror.
 Kings were attracted to the region by its magnificent hunting grounds in the nearby beech forest.
 Lyons also has an excellent covered market from the eighteenth century which was used in both Jean Renoir’s and Claude Chabrol’s films of Madame Bovary.
 We shall also pass the house of one of France’s greatest musicians, Ravel.
 Ravel, Debussy and Erik Satie all derived inspiration from Normandy’s beautiful landscapes.

 After lunching in Lyons-la-Forêt we continue our journey to Rouen, arriving at approximately 2.30pm.
-After checking into our hotel, and some time at leisure, we shall have a brief introductory meeting, followed by an orientation walk of Rouen within the vicinity of our hotel.
+After checking into our hotel, and some time at leisure, we shall have a brief introductory meeting, followed by an optional orientation walk of Rouen within the vicinity of our hotel.
 (Overnight Rouen) L